Riyan-Aditya/myblog/_posts/2020-09-17-End-to-end-ML-project-practice.md

 This project is based on Chapter 2 of [a book by Aurelien Geron](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
 The author also provided [a github link for the notebook](https://github.com/ageron/handson-ml2)

 I was following the notebook, recreating it, and made some annotations for my own understanding.
 But 95% of the work was following Geron's.
+My follow along notebook is [here](https://github.com/Riyan-Aditya/MyBlog/tree/master/Other%20notebooks).

 **Introduction**